Japan Train Travel Tips

 12. Allow plenty of time for changing trains.
 If you're lucky, the line you're changing to will be on the adjacent platform; however be prepared to follow signs (hoping they don't 'fade out' as they occasionally do) for up to 5 minutes, sometimes more, often up and down several flights of stairs.

-13. Understand that pushing and shoving is normal on crowded trains.
+13. Understand that a degree of pushing and shoving is normal on crowded trains.
 Don't take it personally or let it faze you.
 As with anywhere, a polite attitude gets a polite attitude back.

 15. DON'T PANIC!
-Take a breath, smile, start over.
+Stop, take a breath, smile, start over.
 Remember, you're on vacation!